Bench-amblee/Bens-Cover-Letter/README.md

 - SQL
 - Tableau
 - Git
-And I can pick up skills that I'm not familiar with like RedShift, R, and Amplitude.
+And I can pick up skills that I'm not familiar with like writing in JavaScript or HTML5.
 I'm learning more about Data Science every day and would love to add these programs to my repetoire.

 ## I have plenty of experience working with marketing analytics and using data to make decisions
 I worked at a digital marketing company in Austin where we supported a lot of independent businesses using analytics.